hasura/ndc-graphql/README.md

   - This should not be required when it is provided by argument presets
   - This is a bug which will be addressed in future

-## Development

-TODO: Benoit?
-Do we have a new refresh.sh?
-Should we even document this here?

-* Running the connector with Docker compose loop
-* Provided resources
-* `refresh.sh` script